ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 Ideally, however, we want to see how this changes in aggregate across all authors from the first day they start committing.
 Do they slowly reduce the number of comments they write?

-To compute this, we first work out each author's comments ratio over time - similar to [Who tends to write more tests / cpp code / comments?](#who-tends-to-write-more-tests--cpp-code--comments).
+To compute this, we first work out each author's comments ratio over time - similar to [Who tends to write more tests / CPP code / comments?](#who-tends-to-write-more-tests--cpp-code--comments).
 This is joined against each author's start date, allowing us to calculate the comment ratio by week offset.

 After calculating the average by-week offset across all authors, we sample these results by selecting every 10th week.